 With Gotham City Sirens coming down the pike and putting her pal/partner Harley Quinn in the spotlight, WB is going to need a Poison Ivy - and who better than an up-and-coming redheaded actress who has already said she wants the part?

 We're not gonna overthink this one - Chastain is a rising star with the requisite presence and the ability to swing between cerebral and charming (Interstellar anyone?) that the part of the scientist-turned-villain Pamela Isley requires.

 The role of Batman’s (former) sidekick needs someone with incredible physical presence who still strikes a dynamic balance with the towering Ben Affleck – and we think we’ve got just the man for the job in Channing Tatum.

-Yes, there’s the little matter of the long delayed Gambit film, but with no solid movement on that film in quite some time (and a rapidly decaying projected release window) we’re willing to bet Tatum could be wooed (the last Gambit director Doug Liman was already poached by DC for Dark Universe.)
+Yes, there’s the little matter of the long delayed Gambit film, but with no solid movement on that film in quite some time (and with the production recently starting over from scratch) we’re willing to bet Tatum could be wooed (the last Gambit director Doug Liman was already poached by DC for Dark Universe.)

 The affable Tatum would be a perfect counterpoint to the dour Bruce Wayne, playing Grayson as an eternal optimist despite the level of darkness he’s experienced.
 And considering Tatum is a proven commodity with the physicality and presence to be a leading man, he’s got everything WB needs to make that reported Nightwing solo movie a hit.

 And, if he showed up in The Batman, he'd get a chance to go head to head with his Magic Mike co-star, Deathstroke actor Joe Manganiello.

 Plus, there’s that little matter of Grayson being DC’s number one male eye candy for a legion of fans…